When building and growing a global company, hiring remote workers located overseas is almost inevitable.

 Further, an EOR is the registered employer for the worker while not holding a management role towards the employee.
 The original employer is the one making the decisions on compensation, position duties, projects and terminations.

-5 Use cases where you should engage an Employer of Record
+5 Use Cases for an Employer of Record

 An EOR holds many important benefits for your company.
 Depending on your personal goals and challenges, an EOR can target those areas and help you shoulder those tasks.